-- 3.5.1 Students are required to attend punctually and regularly the modules, lectures, seminars, workshops and tutorial periods prescribed by the special regulations together with such other lectures or classes as may be directed, and be examined in them - 3.5.2 If the Global Director of Operations certifies that there has been a breach of the attendance regulation then the student shall not be admitted to the examination or assessment for that module - Wherever possible, permission for absence should be sought in advance.
-Where permission for absence is not sought in advance, the absence must be reported at the earliest possible opportunity.
+- 6.6.1 Students are required to attend punctually and regularly the modules, lectures, seminars, workshops and tutorial periods prescribed by the special regulations together with such other lectures or classes as may be directed, and be examined in them. - 6.6.2 If the Global Director of Operations certifies that there has been a breach of the attendance regulation then the student shall not be admitted to the examination or assessment for that module - Where permission for absence is not sought in advance, the absence must be reported at the earliest possible opportunity.
 Please contact attendance@condenastcollege.ac.uk to submit your request for permission to be absent or explain the reasons for your absence.
 Appropriate evidence should be supplied and this will be passed on to the Global Director of Operations.
 In the case of illness causing an absence of five days or more, a medical certificate will be required.
-(For ill-health and requests for Mitigating Circumstances please see section 8 of this handbook.
+(For ill-health and requests for Mitigating Circumstances please see Section 10 of this handbook.

-3.6 Registering your Attendance
+6.6 Registering your Attendance